 The responsibility for maintaining the health of the person with a learning disability ultimately lies with the person responsible for their care.
 The Health Facilitator can provide paid and unpaid carers with education to increase their knowledge of health prevention and promotion and how to access appropriate health care.

 The Health Facilitator acts as a bridge between specialist and generic services, and is in a good position to ensure that health action planning and health is given high priority within the person centred plan.

 Health Facilitators also assist in helping to identify practice populations.
 They work closely with Primary Health Care Teams to develop practice registers of people with learning disabilities and will also feed into the county-wide Learning Disabilities Register when it is established.

 Every year Big Health Check Day takes place in Gloucester.
 The day gives people with learning disabilities, as well as their friends, families and carers, the chance to learn about living a healthy lifestyle, and find out about the advice and support available.

-To view a video showing what happened during the 7th Big Health Check Open Day 2015, click here.
+To view a video showing what happened during Big Health Check Day 2017, click here.